Isabelle-Dr/MidTerm-Project/README.md

 ### Data Requirements

 The project pulls data from the air travel industry hosted on AWS.
-The files in the Data folder in the repo have already been cleaned
+The files in the Data folder in the repo have already been cleaned.
+Some od the data files were to big to upload but they are still displayed in the repo organization.

 ### Key Outputs